calref/cboe/README.md

 Building
 --------

-There are currently four ways to build Blades of Exile:
+There are currently three ways to build Blades of Exile:

-- The build.sh shell-script, which builds and runs a Makefile.
 - XCode 4 or later
 - Microsoft Visual Studio 2013/2017
 - scons